-The special gifts of the spirit (1 Corinthians 12:7-11) were much needed at the time since the Gospels were not yet written.
-Seeing that the apostles were preaching the good news of Christ’s kingdom on earth (as well as in heaven), it was fitting that they should confirm their message by doing miracles, such as healing the sick, which gave a foretaste of what that time would be like when “the eyes of the blind shall be opened, and the ears of the deaf shall be unstopped.”
-(Isaiah 35:5)
+The special gifts of the spirit (1 Corinthians 12:7-11) were much needed at the time since the Gospel was not yet written.
+Seeing that the apostles were preaching the good news of Christ’s kingdom on earth (as well as in heaven), it was fitting they should confirm their message by doing miracles, such as healing the sick, which gave a foretaste of what that time would be like when “the eyes of the blind shall be opened, and the ears of the deaf shall be unstopped” (Isaiah 35:5).

 Although the apostles could confer the special gifts of the spirit to others, that ability belonged to the apostles alone.
-Even Philip, a disciple, known as the evangelist, who was able to perform signs and great miracles, could not confer the gifts of the spirit, but needed to send for the apostles to do this.
-(See Acts 8:14-17) We understand that once the apostles died, the special powers they possessed ceased and were not transferred to others, as there is no record of them doing so.
+Even the disciple Philip, known as the evangelist who was able to perform signs and great miracles, could not confer the gifts of the spirit, but needed to send for the apostles to do this (See Acts 8:14-17).
+We understand that once the apostles died, the special powers they possessed ceased and were not transferred to others, as there is no record of them doing so.
+There is also no record of a Christian being healed – even Paul did not heal himself of his “thorn in the flesh.”

 Additional Resource: